Planning for a Disaster

 - Because of how calls are routed from different area codes, a cell phone with an out of town area code will often work when other phones won’t.

-- Using Telephone Lines Efficiently After a Disaster – When you pick up the receiver, there’s no dial tone.
+- Using your phone during an emergency – When you pick up the receiver, there’s no dial tone.
 You will immediately think your phone is dead.
 Now what will you do?

 Subscribe for Updates